 Students wishing to study the Bachelor of Emergency Management with a Major in Health Emergency Management can do so either part-time or full-time, and either entirely on-line or by attending classes on-campus.
 The curriculum for this 120-credit credential draws largely on courses in the areas of business, communication, political science and public health to support students in developing a sound understanding of the varied economic, social, political and health contexts within which emergency management operates, and include the following to graduate:

-- 42 credits at the 4000 level (fourteen courses) (including a six-credit emergency management practicum); and
+- 51 credits (seventeen courses) in emergency management (including a six-credit practicum);

-- 12 credits as general electives (four courses).
+- 12 credits (four courses) as general electives.

 Meanwhile, Get Prepared.